MichaelCurrin/react-deno-quickstart/docs/deploy.md

 - http://localhost

-This runs the `clean` and `build` steps for you and then serve the `build` directory as a static directory [static.ts](/static.ts).
-This lets us test build output locally for deploying.
+This will do the following for you.

+1. Clean and build the `build/` directory.
+2. Serve that output directory as static assets, using the [static.ts](/static.ts) script and the ABC Deno library.

+If you prefer more control,

+1. Run `make clean build` to run both commands.
+2. Start a dev server in the `build` directory using your preferred choice - see this [gist](https://gist.github.com/MichaelCurrin/1a6116a4e0918c8468dc7e1a701a5f95) for ideas.

+For remote production environments, don't use Deno for serving.
+Rather use one of these options:

-In a remote production environment, you should use Nginx or a similar tool to serve your build directory.
+- Use _Nginx_ or a similar tool to serve your build directory.

-Or use GitHub Pages or Netlify to serve the build directory as static files.
+- Or use a service like GitHub Pages or Netlify.

 ## CI flow